 3.3.1 Feeds module

 This is the core modules that processes all feeds and takes care of the storage.
-It's where most of the logic lies. fast feed parser that offloads tasks to plugins and commands it derives from the base feedparser.FeedParserDict but forces the element to have a name, which is the unique name for that feed in the feed2exec.feeds.FeedManager.
-We also add convenience functions to parse (in parallel) and normalize feed items.
+It's where most of the logic lies. fast feed parser that offloads tasks to plugins and commands feed2exec.feeds.default\config\dir()